Athens – Berlin – By Private Jet Charter

 About Athens

-Athens Airport is also Europe’s sixth busiest airport and the European Union’s first.
+Athens Airport is also the sixth busiest airport in Europe and the first in the European Union.

 The airport features an operational distance of 41km from Athens city centre and therefore enables passengers to move between the city and the airport without having to cross any roads.
 The Airport is situated on the northern fringes of Athens City, due north of the city centre, close to the capital’s international railway station.